-Ferries to Penguin Island only take five minutes and leave on the hour, from 9:00 AM to 3:00 PM.
+Penguin Island ferry times are hourly.
+Ferries depart on the hour from 9:00 AM to 3:00 PM.
 Ferries returning to the mainland depart at ten minutes past the hour, so arrive a few minutes early to board.
 The last ferry is at 4.10 pm.

-It’s also possible to walk to Penguin Island from the beach at Shoalwater Bay.
+It’s also possible to walk to Penguin Island from the beach at Shoalwater Bay along the sandbank.
 While many people do this, it’s not recommended due to changing tide and ocean conditions.